-Medicare is the health insurance program administered by the federal Centers for Medicare & Medicaid Services (CMS) for people 65 years of age or older, people of any age with permanent kidney failure, and some disabled individuals under age 65.
-Although Medicare may pay a large part of your health care expenses, it does not pay for all of your expenses.
+Medicare is the health insurance program administered by the federal Centers for Medicare & Medicaid Services (CMS) for people 65 years of age or older, people of any age with permanent kidney failure or Lou Gehrig's disease (ALS), and some individuals with disabilities under age 65.
+Although Medicare may pay a large part of your health care expenses, it does not pay for all your expenses.
 Some services and medical supplies are not fully covered.
-A publication titled Medicare & You is available at Medicare.gov in several different formats (English and Spanish) including large print, eBook, audio and braille versions.
+A publication titled Medicare & You is available at Medicare.gov in several different formats (English and Spanish) including large print, eBook, audio, and braille versions: medicare.gov/forms-help- resources/medicare-you-handbook/download-medicare-you-in-different-formats.
 You can also request a paper handbook by calling 1-800-MEDICARE (1-800-633-4227) or from any Social Security office.
 The publication provides a detailed explanation of Medicare.